 So keep quiet by all means, but those with an agenda only clear to their closed circle will push for what they want.
-Sorry, that’s the way it is.
+The vacuum will be filled.

 As is always the case with any advances in politics, these are extremists trailblazing a path.
 And they’ve got the financial means to achieve a lot, like winning a referendum, pushing for a No Deal.
 Is that the path you voted for ?
 If it is, great, the other side will keep fighting, because extremists always need taming once they’ve cracked the door open to a new future from vegan plastic warriors to xenophobes.
 That, am afraid is inevitable, in fact, doing nothing, am sorry to say, is what these extremist no-deal-anti-EU groups are counting on.
 They know that on the whole British people are not really interested in politics.
 I can’t blame them, politics is tedious at the best of times.

 Just now, it is particularly filled with Bad Faith on all sides.